mk-fg/notification-thing/README.md

 Make sure nothing else is already listening on the same dbus path/interface and start the daemon by hand - should work.

+Run the script with -h/--help option to get the (rather long) list of all possible configuration options and tunables.

 Alternatively, dbus service file can be installed, so daemon can be started whenever notifications arrive (and exiting during silence timeouts):

 	cp org.freedesktop.Notifications.service /usr/share/dbus-1/services/

+Another way would be to start the thing from systemd user session or something like that, e.g. ~/.xinitrc for older systems.

+To enable startup with systemd user session for particular user, run following from that user's shell:

+	mkdir -p ~/.config/systemd/user/
+	cp notification-thing.service ~/.config/systemd/user/
+	systemctl --user enable notification-thing

+Can also start it manually then by `systemctl --user start notification-thing` command.

+"notification-thing.service" systemd unit from the repository makes daemon read `~/.notification.yaml` configuration file by default, if it exists, so any extra options to the auto-started daemon instance can be specified there (see below).

 ##### Configuration